fuchstraumer/ShaderTools/README.md

 for me.

 ## An important note

-The binding generator class _only works on one shader at a time_.
-Submitting multiple shaders *will cause bugs and errors in the parsing*.
-Because of this, the class is cleared and reset everytime `ParseBinary()` is called.
+The binding generator works on multiple stages at a time, and really requires all stages being used for a given pipeline be parsed by successive calls to `ParseBinary` before valid objects can be retrieved.
+This is due to how the parsing/sorting system works, and due to how things like push constants work.

+Once you're done submitting shader stages and want to use a new shader group, call `BindingGenerator.Clear()` to reset the implementations state and clear the data stored thus far.

 #### Parsing binaries